So apparently, it takes 600 hundred hours to learn Spanish. Six Hundred?!?!

 My observations are that most students just want to be able to converse.
-This is enough to have amazing experiences in countries where they didn’t used to speak the language.
+This is enough to have amazing experiences in countries where they didn’t use to speak the language.
 Would you like to have an ability in Spanish where you can not only ask for directions but be able to sit down with a local and discuss their world views?

 Conversation hacking is then taking this idea as an end game.
-And then breaking down the requirements in to its component parts to get there as fast as possible.
+And then breaking down the requirements into its component parts to get there as fast as possible.

 This idea of breaking down the end game is the first principle of conversation hacking.
-And if you want be good quickly, you must first consider the end game.
+And if you want to be good quickly, you must first consider the end game.
 You must first see the forest.